jdsiegel/chef-orch/README.md

 1. have a rails app that uses postgresql that's ready for deployment

-2. spin up a new ubuntu server.
+2. spin up a new ubuntu 12.04 LTS server.
 You can use Vagrant if you like, but make sure you add a Host section in your ssh config

 3. `gem install berkshelf`

 4. `gem install knife-solo`